waiting-for-dev/web_pipe/docs/extensions/container.md

 # Container

-`:container` is a very simple extension which allows you to configure a dependency injection container to be accessible from a `WebPipe::Conn` instance.
+`:container` is a simple extension that allows you to configure a dependency injection container to be accessible from a `WebPipe::Conn` instance.

-The container to use must be configured under `:configuration` key.
+The container to use must be configured under the `:container` config key.
 It will be accessible through the `#container` method.

-You may be thinking why you should worry about configuring a container for a connection instance when you already have access to the container configured for an application (from where you can resolve plugged operations).
-The idea here is decoupling operations from application DSL.
-If at anytime in the future you decide to get rid off the DSL, the process will be straightforward if operations are using the container configured in a connection instance.
+You may be wondering why you should worry about configuring a container for a connection instance when you already have access to the container configured for an application (where you can resolve plugged operations).
+The idea is decoupling operations from application DSL.
+If you decide to get rid of the DSL at any time in the future, the process will be straightforward if operations are using the container configured in a connection instance.

 ```ruby
 require 'web_pipe'